morphatic/feathers-auth0/README.md

 const auth0 = require('@morphatic/feathers-auth0')

 // ... other configuration ...
-// if you're using the feathers-plus generators,

 // add it in the middleware configuration section

-// !code: config_middle
 app.configure(auth0())
-// !end

 // in any case, it should come BEFORE the 404 handler app.use(express.notFound()) // <-- BEFORE this line